Skip to main content

 Bringing it back to Maisie, “Dominion” is where the child character gets to take ownership of the narrative.
 Maisie is the one with questions about her identity and what part she plays in this world, and she gets to come to her own answers.
 In the end, Maisie’s the one who makes the decision to trust Wu to manufacture the gene that will eliminate the locust problem.
 The adults would never do that.
 Even at their most altruistic, they are still worn down by a weariness that naturally sets them against someone who has messed up so drastically.
 They need someone like Maisie to facilitate that kind of trust and hope.
 It's poetic that a series about learning to see oneself in children concludes with a child taking charge.
 Again, Owen and Claire having relatively static arcs in “Dominion” kind of works because that story doesn’t really belong to them: it belongs to Maisie.

 This is also why bringing back the legacy characters for “Dominion” reads like more than simple fan service.
 It’s meaningful to have that final team spanning across multiple generations of heroes.
 It imagines a world where the generations stop fighting with one another and combine their efforts in order to heal the world.
-That kind of undaunting trust comes naturally to children, and if adults can relearn it, then real social harmony has a chance.
+That kind of undaunting trust comes naturally to children, and if adults can relearn it, then maybe society has a chance.

-Arguing today whether the Jurassic World movies can ever be as good as Jurassic Park is kind of a slanted battle because the conditions in which the ’93 film entered classic-hood simply no longer exist.
-No movie could ever push the cinematic form forward so forcefully while remaining tethered to the universe of the ’93 film, especially given that the conversation around CGI mastery has taken such a dramatic turn in recent years.
+Arguing today whether the Jurassic World movies can ever be "as good as" Jurassic Park is kind of a slanted battle because the conditions in which the ’93 film entered classic-hood simply no longer exist.
+No movie could ever push the cinematic form forward so forcefully while remaining tethered to the universe of the ’93 film, especially given that the conversation around blockbuster and spectacle has taken such a dramatic turn in recent years.

 So I guess the question shouldn't be, "is Jurassic World as good as Jurassic Park" so much as, "is there still something to be learned from returning to the Jurassic Park mythology?
 Are there still stories to be told within this framework?"
-And in a world where greed abounds and empathy is on its last limb, I think the answer is very clear.
+And in a world where greed abounds and empathy is on its last limb, well, I have my own opinions on that.

 Life Finds a Way